Tech-at-DU/ACS-3320-Web-Design-and-Advanced-CSS/lessons/lesson-15.md

 # ACS 3320 - Advanced CSS - Exploring Web Components

-Discussion of Web Components from lesson 8.

 ## Why you should know this?

-Web Components are probably the most important new and emerging web technology.
-They will take some practice to master.
-They are also not complete and will evolve.
-Learning this now will give important background into this new realm.

-Building web component will also show how we can style HTML element with JavaScript, which is always useful!
+Web Components could be the most important new and emerging web technology.
+Many large companies are using web components right now and more could follow in the future.
+Libraries and frameworks built around web components are also emerging.
+Web components are a core web technology.

 ## Learning Objectives